yogi-dad/echosofmindapp/README.md

 Signal-based journaling that evolves into behavioral infrastructure.

-Echos of Mind is built on one principle:
-**optimize signal precision, not engagement.**
+Echos of Mind is built on a simple principle: optimize signal precision, not engagement.

 No streak pressure.
 No engagement engineering.